L A N C E

 R I C H A R D S O N

-LANCE RICHARDSON is a writer living between Providence and New York.
-His first book, HOUSE OF NUTTER: The Rebel Tailor of Savile Row, was a New York Times Editors' Choice, and spotlighted on 'The New Yorker Recommends'.
-It was also named one of the notable books of 2018 by The Sunday Times, The Mail on Sunday, Esquire, and the American Library Association.
+Lance's first book, House of Nutter: The Rebel Tailor of Savile Row, was a New York Times Editors' Choice, spotlighted on "The New Yorker Recommends," and recognized as one of the notable books of 2018 by The Sunday Times, The Mail on Sunday, Esquire, and the American Library Association.
 It is currently being adapted for television by a major studio.